privacy-tech-lab/gpc-optmeowt/README.md

 ## 9. OptMeowt's Architecture

 Detailed information on OptMeowt's architecture is available in a [separate readme](https://github.com/privacy-tech-lab/gpc-optmeowt/blob/main/README_ARCHITECTURE.md).
+Please note that the architecture readme is current as of its commit date.
+We try to update it as soon as possible after any architectural changes.
+However, it may lag behind.

 ## 10. Directories in this Repo